sfominx/jsonator/README.md

 * --color: Show colored diff.
 Only applies when `--diff` is given.

-* --sort-keys: Sort the output of dictionaries alphabetically by key.
+* --sort-keys: Sort the output of dictionaries alphabetically by key. *Available on Python 3.5+.*

+* --indent: Separate items with newlines and use this number of spaces for indentation.

+* --tab: Separate items with newlines and use tabs for indentation.

+* --no-indent: Separate items with spaces rather than newlines.

+* --compact: Suppress all whitespace separation (most compact).

+  *--indent, --tab, --no-indent, --compact — mutually exclusive options for whitespace control.
+Available on Python 3.9+.*

 The module uses the ReturnCode enum to indicate the exit code of the formatting operation.
 The possible exit codes are: